STDAware Joins The Mile-High Club

 In a recent LIVESTRONG article on the psychology behind plane sex, STDAware was featured as a sexual health authority on the risks of sex in public places.
 Read the original article here.

 The article was written on the heels of two Delta passengers being arrested after engaging in oral sex while hiding under a blanket, as well as another duo caught on a Virgin Atlantic flight in a coach-class lavatory.
 The desire to have sex in a public (or semi-public) location is quite common.
-According to a 2015 study published in the Journal of Sexual Medicine, 82% of people fantasize about having sex in public or semi-public setting.
+According to a 2015 study published in the Journal of Sexual Medicine, 82% of people fantasize about having sex in a public or semi-public setting.

-In a survey of 11,000 people, 5% of the people surveyed have had sex on a plane, and 78% of people who had not had sex on a during a flight would like to.
+In a survey of 11,000 people, 5% of the people surveyed have had sex on a plane, and 78% of people who had not had sex during a flight would like to.
 That translates to approximate 83% of all airline passengers who have wanted to check “joining the mile high club” off their bucket list.
 And, even though cramped, 59% of people who engaged in “in-flight activities” used the flight lavatory for privacy purposes.
-However, privacy was not a factor 31% of people who chose to sex in their seats.
+However, privacy was not a factor for 31% of people who chose to sex in their seats.

 If you are reading this, you are most likely purchasing travel-sized hand sanitizer before your next flight.
 Whether amorous in-flight activities occur in the cabin seats under a blanket or in the lavatory, the sanitary or, rather, unsanitary implications are high.
 Consider what your hands and other body parts could come into contact with, especially during lavatory sex.
 While in cramped quarters is it nearly impossible to avoid the toilet seat, handles, and other public unsanitary items, that can transfer bacteria by hands and fingers that go into each other’s mouths or genitals, or while putting on a condom.
 Trace amounts of fecal matter and urine on surfaces can result in E. Coli, Salmonella poisoning or a Urinary Tract Infection (UTI).